-- Measures for achieving higher level of flexible operation of NPPs while minimizing negative impacts on lifetime of components. - Application of risk-informed decision making in human factor area and methods, means and tools for improvement of safety culture and operating practices. - Digital transformation advanced sensoring (including IoT), high level of automation and robotization, virtual and augmented reality, implementation of digital twins and advanced data analytics and decision making (including machine learning, deep neural network learning and other forms of artificial intelligence). - Maximize cycle energy production with minimum fuel cost while maintaining sufficient margins to improvement of precision of core calculations and better estimation of their uncertainties.

-- Advanced and more accurate chemistry control. - Improvement of radiation protection and reduction of occupational exposures by application of new tools (real time monitoring of received dose, augmented reality tools, ...) and minimization of radiological impacts on the environment and general public.
+- Measures for achieving higher level of flexible operation of NPPs [TA3-3]; 3 development of solutions for the minimization of negative impacts (aging, breakdown, etc...) on the lifetime of components. - Minimization of risks of delays and cost overruns in new-build and modernization projects. - Application of holistic and integrated systems engineering and human factors engineering processes (e.g., by the application of model-based systems engineering) and application of riskinformed decision making in human factor area and methods, means and tools for improvement of safety culture and operating practices. - Keeping and improvement of competences of personnel. - Digital transformation advanced sensoring (including IoT), high level of automation and robotization, virtual and augmented reality, implementation of digital twins and advanced data analytics and decision making (including machine learning, deep neural network learning and other forms of artificial intelligence) [TA3-4]4. - Maximize cycle energy production with minimum fuel cost while maintaining sufficient margins to improvement of precision of core calculations and better estimation of their uncertainties. - Advanced and more accurate chemistry control. - Improvement of radiation protection and reduction of occupational exposures by application of new tools (real time monitoring of received dose, augmented reality tools,...) and minimization of radiological impacts on the environment and general public.